A quantization of moduli spaces of 3-dimensional gravity: The quantization problem

 As mentioned, the above formulation of the problem is in fact suggesting which classical algebra to quantize.
 By the very formulation, one can apply the algebra maps in eq.\eqref{eq:two_algebra_embeddings} to the solutions for (QPu1)--(QPu3) to obtain solutions for (QPL1)--(QPL3).
-In a sense, we formulated the algebraic deformation quantization problem in such a way that the solution for the usual cluster $\mathscr{X}$-variety at $\mathbb{R}^+$ carries over.
-The more non-trivial part are the remaining (QPL4)--(QPL5), i.e. the operator aspect, and we present our solution in section \S\ref{sec:main}.
+In a sense, we formulated the algebraic part of the quantization problem in such a way that the solution for the usual cluster $\mathscr{X}$-variety at $\mathbb{R}^+$ carries over.
+The more non-trivial part consists of the remaining (QPL4)--(QPL5), i.e. the operator aspect, and we present our solution in section \S\ref{sec:main}.